How long does a US visa last?

 It’s important to note that the visa duration granted only specifies a period during which the holder can travel to the US to apply for admission.
 The final decision to permit entry into the US and on the permitted length of stay will be made at the border by the United States Customs and Border Protection Officer when you attempt to enter the country.

-How long does a US visa last: ESTA
+How long does ESTA last?

 If you are travelling to the US for just a short time, you may be eligible for visa free travel.
 The Visa Waiver Program (VWP) allows citizens of 38 countries to travel to the US for business or tourism for up to 90 days without a visa.